zapodeanu/SDA_Programmability/README.md

  - This application will run on IOS XE Guest Shell and detect when a configuration change occurs on the device
  - It will identify the difference between a baseline configuration and the updated running configuration
- - The device hostname will be identified
+ - The device hostname and the user that made the change will be identified
  - The device hostname and configuration delta will be posted to Spark Room, to notify about the change